 Bennett's most extraordinary work, however, was yet to come.
 He had been through hell and high water putting together his final project Grit, an astonishing, deeply emotional collection of traditional singers - largely "travellers" - showcased via an inventive avalanche of sounds and beats.
 It's simultaneously rooted in the passionate purity of the past while glorying in modern dance culture.
 It's a risky and dangerous balance, but far from being swamped by the swathes of electronica, it's the amazing voices of the traditional singers like Jeannie Robertson, her daughter Lizzie Higgins, and the Gaelic singer Flora McNeil that ultimately dominate the attention.

 These were the singers Martyn Bennett was raised on and for him Grit was a deeply personal and painful album.
-He battled with cancer of the lymphomes throughout the making of it, undergoing extensive chemotherapy and radiotherapy and even a bone marrow transplant.
-Unable to play himself, Grit was his sole artistic outlet, albeit an incredibly difficult one.
+He battled with Hodgkins Lymphoma throughout the making of it, undergoing extensive chemotherapy and radiotherapy and even a bone marrow transplant.
+No longer able to play himself, Grit was his sole artistic outlet, albeit an incredibly difficult one.

 During his short but extraordinary career, Martyn Bennett was simply one of the most exciting, daring and innovative musicians working in Scotland, or anywhere, and he leaves a musical legacy of stunning brilliance.